dharsann/Guidewire-Hackathon/docs/README.md

 # Kubernetes Self-Healing Service

 This project provides a self-healing service for Kubernetes environments using FastAPI.
-It leverages machine learning models to predict metrics, detect anomalies, and take corrective actions based on the detected issues.
-It is under development.
+It leverages machine learning models to predict metrics, detect anomalies, and take corrective actions based on detected issues.
+The project is currently under development.

 ## Table of Contents